ioBroker/ioBroker.ws.server/README.md

 ### 3.0.0 (2024-10-02)

--   (@GermanBluefox) Package was rewritten with typescript
+-   (@GermanBluefox) Package was rewritten with TypeScript
 -   BREAKING CHANGE: import of SocketIO class changed (see example above)

 ### 2.1.2 (2023-12-17)